 204. SPECIAL FORMS OF WRITING.
 Spring term.
 Credit three hours.
 Prerequisite, English 203 or consent of the instructor.
-M W 12 or T Th 10, and conferences to be arranged.
-Mr. McCONKEY and others.
+M W 12 or T Th 10, and an hour to be arranged.
+Mr. HARTMAN.

-A continuation of English 203: practice in writing narrative, verse, and allied forms.
+A continuation of English 203: practice in writing verse and the short story.

-\221.
-INTRODUCTION TO POETRY.
+221. INTRODUCTION TO POETRY.
 Fall term.
 Credit three hours.
 Open to freshmen.
 M W F 10.
 Mr. HATHAWAY.

 Selected English and American poems.
-Intended to develop the understanding and enjoyment of poetry.
+A course intended to develop the understanding and enjoyment of poetry.
 May not be counted in satisfaction of the requirements for a major in English.

-\222.
-INTRODUCTION TO FICTION.
+222. INTRODUCTION TO FICTION.
 Spring term.
 Credit three hours.
-Open to freshmen.
+Open to Freshmen.
 M W F 10.
-Mr. ELIAS.
+Mr.---.

-Intended to develop the understanding and enjoyment of the short story and novel.
+A course intended to develop the understanding and enjoyment of the short story and novel.
 May not be counted in satisfaction of the requirements for a major in English.